 Clarified butter is a wonderfully elegant concept.
 Sweet cream butter (you know, basic butter) is made up of three things: fat, milk solids, and water.
 When you cook it over moderate heat, the water cooks off and the solids separate out after a few minutes.
 And after skimming the solids away, you’re left with clarified butter, which is butterfat pure and simple.

-Sweet cream butter's emulsion of fat and water is crucial in many recipes (e.g., puff pastry rises because of the steam and melting fat produced by sweet cream butter), but clarified butter has many wonderful uses too, especially when it comes to Middle Eastern cooking and baking, as well as many South Asian and North and East African cuisines (AKA samneh and ghee).
+Sweet cream butter’s emulsion of fat and water is crucial in many recipes (e.g., puff pastry rises because of the steam and melting fat produced by sweet cream butter), but clarified butter has many wonderful uses too, especially when it comes to Middle Eastern cooking and baking, as well as many South Asian and North and East African cuisines (it’s also known as samneh and ghee).

-Watch the video below to learn my easy clarifying technique (there are written instructions at the end of this post), and read on to learn how and why it's used.
-Please feel free to clarify whatever amount of butter you'd like, and don't feel limited by the amount I suggest.
-I measured it in the video to standardize it for my ghraybeh and baklawa recipes, which ask you to start with 227 grams of sweet cream butter (plus, isn't it fun to see all the water disappear??).
+Watch the video or read the recipe at the end of this post to learn my easy clarifying technique, and read on to learn how and why it’s used.
+Please feel free to clarify whatever amount of butter you’d like, and don’t feel limited by the amount I suggest.
+I measured it in the video to standardize it for my ghraybeh and baklawa recipes, which ask you to start with 227 grams of sweet cream butter.
 If you clarify less butter or use a wider pan, it may take less time for the water to evaporate (and vice versa).

 When water and flour come into contact with each other, the flour’s gluten is activated.
 Gluten development is sometimes a good thing, like when you’re trying to make a crusty baguette—but sometimes gluten is a bad thing, like when you’re baking ghraybeh, a melt-in-your-mouth Middle Eastern shortbread.
 If you were to use sweet cream butter, the water content would activate some of the gluten, resulting in cookies with a consistency more like British shortbread.